[ Printer Friendly Version ] [ Report Abuse ]

 “Where the hell have you been?”
 Sirius asked.
 He had a somewhat mad look in his eyes, which kept darting around the room.

-James didn’t know if there would ever be a good time or place to tell his best friend that he had just slept with Sirius’s cousin, if such a time or place even existed, so he tried to avoid the question.
+James didn’t know if there would ever be a good time or place to tell his best friend that his cousin had just tried to seduce him, if such a time or place even existed, so James tried to avoid the question.
 “I left when you and your mum got into that huge row.
 Why?”

 “I was looking everywhere for you.
 C’mon, we’re leaving.”